EaminC/ENVBoot/docs/QuickGuide.md

 Real run (end to end)
 - Want a full example that uses a real lease?
 Read: docs/RealRun.md

+Troubleshooting
+- Getting errors?
+Read: docs/Troubleshooting.md
+- Explains dry-run vs real mode and common issues.

 Notes
 - Use UTC for times: YYYY-MM-DD HH:MM.
-- Dry-run is safe to try first.
+- Dry-run is safe to try first (no credentials needed).
+- Real mode needs OpenStack credentials (source your OpenRC file).
 - Output is JSON only.
 Save it to a file if helpful.